EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 **Tools**:

-- &#128295; ` Nmap` : Nmap **-sn option** enables a hybrid-type of attack where it attempts ARP, ICMP, and TCP host discovery.
-If our target host does not have TCP port 80 open, or Nmap’s packets are otherwise dropped on the way to the target (e.g., by a firewall), Nmap considers the host down.
-We can blindly attempt to query Nmap’s default port list (which is comprised of 1,000 common ports) by telling Nmap to ignore its host discovery options and just do a port scan.
-Nmap `-Pn option` to port scan.
+- &#128295; ` Nmap` : Nmap **-sn option** enables a **hybrid-type** of attack
+where it attempts ARP, ICMP, and TCP host discovery.
+If the target host has TCP port 80 closed, or if packets are dropped by a firewall, Nmap might incorrectly determine the host as being down.
+To work around this, you can skip Nmap’s default host discovery and directly scan its default port list (1,000 common ports) using a blind port scan:
+`nmap -Pn <target>`
+This forces Nmap to ignore host discovery and proceed with the port scan regardless of the host's response.

 - &#128295; ` SuperScan`: Using the TCP/UDP port scan options, you can determine whether a host is alive or not without using ICMP at all.
 Simply select the checkbox for each protocol you wish to use and the type of technique you desire, and you are off to the races.
 - &#128295; ` nping`: As expected, you can also use nping to perform TCP/UDP host discovery.
 Since nping is so versatile, its output is more verbose by default, which may be more information than you really need.